syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/ViewMode.md

 {% endhighlight %}

-N> Similar way there are many settings available to modify Text and Background colors of month view in `MonthViewSettings` class.
+N> Similarly there are many settings available to modify Text and Background colors of month view in `MonthViewSettings` class.

 ## YearView